-The Adventure Junky is the most rare.
+The Adventure Junky is the rarest.
 People like Matt Rutherford who in 2011 became the first human in history to circumnavigate the Americas in a sailboat.
 The Northwest Passage is now open in the summer, another first in human history.
-These people seek out rare and exotic adventure that send them to the very edge of frontier with the unknown.
-If you think this describes you check out our Crows Nest.
-It is packed with events that are on the edge of that frontier.
+These people seek out a rare and exotic adventure that sends them to the very edge of the frontier with the unknown.

 Take the Slow Boat

-The featured image on this post is of Eco-Tourists exploring the Channel Islands National Park.
+This image is of Eco-Tourists exploring the Channel Islands National Park.
 They catch a ferry from Los Angeles and have the day to explore, kyack or even camp if you want, the fairy will return the next day.
-A fun and cheap way to explore islands that just over 100 miles away millions people live and work but do not know about the islands.
+A fun and cheap way to explore islands that just over 100 miles away millions of people live and work but do not know about the islands.
 Now that fact is amazing.
-Another small issue is using a carbon producing ship to run an eco-tour?
+Another small issue is using a carbon-producing ship to run an eco-tour?
 I know the answer, because of cost and logistical issues with a sailboat big enough to take 65 people to the islands.